atrisovic/lhcb-metadatasvc/README.md

 ### Example 1

 This simple example does not require input files.
+It is one of the official Gaudi examples found [here](https://gitlab.cern.ch:8443/atlas/Gaudi/blob/master/GaudiExamples/options/TupleEx.py).

 ### Example 2